FrankHB/pl-docs/en-US/calling-for-language-features.md

 > Lisp does not use the term “namespace” differently from other languages.
 The meaning is the same, only the implementation details are different.

 This is true.
 However, there seems no better replacements in general, besides the Lisp-specific "cells", which is technically not even in the language specifications but left as implementation details.
-The variant of term "namespace" is also used out of Lisp dialects, see subclause of ISO C below.
+The variant of term "namespace" is also used out of Lisp dialects, see the subclause about ISO C below.
 (Also note [Racket uses its namespaces to implement environments](https://docs.racket-lang.org/inside/im_env.html), which may be more proper usage of the original meaning.)

 ### Examples

 ISO C has different *name spaces* (be careful, there is a space in the term) for *identifiers*.
 This does not cause Lisp-1 vs. Lisp-2 concerns because C does not have first-class functions.
 However, the complexity of rules is still existed, and the duplication of names may still likely introduce confusion if not carefully used.
-Declarations like `typedef struct name {...} name;` are often used to render the omission of `struct` allowed, but it is hard to tell readers whether or which is intentional by the code (depending on the attitude to [TIMTOWTDI](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it)), undermining the consistency of the code style.
+Declarations like `typedef struct name {...} name;` are often used to render the omission of `struct` allowed, but it is hard to tell readers whether or which is intentional by the code (depending on the attitude to [TIMTOWTDI](https://en.wikipedia.org/wiki/There's_more_than_one_way_to_do_it)), undermining the consistency of codeing styles.

 ISO C++ merges *type-specifier* name separation by default but allowing exceptional cases via *elaborated-type-specifier* syntactic elements in a semi-compatible way to C, albeit with more complicated rules.
 This makes some code simpler (without need of `typedef`s) and reduces possible metaprogramming issues on type specifiers, although the complicated rules may lead to defects like [this](https://wg21.cmeerw.net/cwg/issue95).
 In all, the language itself is equipped with separation rules, but intentionally pretended to be a single-namespace one.

 ## Module systems

-Modula systems are useful in organizing modular code components consistently.
+Module systems are useful in organizing modular code components consistently.
 However, they can be derived from primitive constructs as libraries.

 The way of derivation is considered superior than built-in primitive features for various reasons.
 The general reasons of primitives vs. derivations are all suited here.

+Avoiding module systems out of the language rules also prevents some confusions about the concept itself.
+As the result of *modularized* designs, modules can have different granularity.
+For example, a translation unit can be a module, as well as a function in it.
+Typically, modules with different granularity coexist in a program.
+There is no good reason to only name one of them as the language feature and reject others.
+(This point is also true for avoiding the name of "interface" as a language feature as it is in Java and C#.)

 For the case specific to the module systems, derivations are also allowed to be used as basic building blocks of more abstracted high-level facilities for engineering purpose (e.g. [building systems](https://en.wikipedia.org/wiki/Build_automation) and [CI (continuous integration)](https://en.wikipedia.org/wiki/Continuous_integration).
-A single fixed design of modules without multi-level reflective derivation in mind is hardly convincingly support the ideas well in general.
+A single fixed design of modules without multi-level reflective derivations in mind is hardly convincingly support the ideas well in general.

 (Rationale and examples TBD.)